magiclamp32/RetroPie-Extra2/README.md

+**Note** - This repository is no longer maintained.
+Please feel free to fork it and take it over for the Retropie community as I am no longer using it and no longer have time to do any work with it.
+To those of you who have made an effort and contributed, you have my endless thanks and respect.

 # RetroPie-Extra

 This is a **collection of unofficial installation scripts for RetroPie** allowing you to quickly and easily **install emulators, ports and libretrocores** that haven't been included in RetroPie for one reason or another.
 These scripts can be considered experimental at best.